Family Encyclopedia >> Home & Garden

 Step 2

-Based on these measurements, mark the wall with a piece of chalk where the top of the MDF baseboard will be attached.
+Using your measurements, mark the wall with chalk to indicate the top edge of the MDF base strip.

 Step 3